Caniventure-Development/Caniventure/bot/PRIVACY.md

 ### Can my data be deleted for guilds?

 Yes, you can have all your guild data deleted and optionally request a backup of your guild data by getting in contact with the team.
+You may have to go through a bit of extra authentication to verify that you are the owner of the server _(such as sending the Guild ID and us checking if you are the owner via the Discord API)_.

-Rest assured, soon after you file the request _(and we receive it)_, your guild data will be deleted from the database.
+Rest assured, soon after you file the request _(and we receive it and verify that you are the owner of said guild)_, your guild data will be deleted from the database.

 ---